Mito91243/CPMN102-Scheduler/README.md

 Implementened data structures and used them for order arrivals, cancellation, and their assignment to allocate processes to different processors of different specialties.

-Team Members:
+## Team Members:

-Philopateer Amir
+ - Philopateer Amir
-Ahmed Ashry
+ - Mahmoud
-Salma
+ - Ahmed Ashry
-Mahmoud
+ - Salma